-The Centre for Community Engaged Learning provides grants to faculty members to create community-based experiential learning (CBEL) opportunities for their students.
-CBEL provides students with the opportunity to apply their discipline-specific skills and knowledge, working on projects in partnership with community-based organizations to resolve complex community challenges.
+The Centre for Community Engaged Learning provides grants to faculty members to create community engaged learning (CEL) opportunities for their students.
+CEL provides students with the opportunity to apply their discipline-specific skills and knowledge, working on projects in partnership with community-based organizations to resolve complex community challenges.

 Take learning beyond the classroom and get funding for community-based experiential learning.

-For the 5th consecutive year, The Irving K. Barber Learning Centre and the Centre for Community Engaged Learning are pleased to offer funding to instructors teaching courses that include remote community based experiential learning (CBEL) opportunities for their students.
+For the 6th consecutive year, The Irving K. Barber Learning Centre and the Centre for Community Engaged Learning are pleased to offer funding to instructors teaching courses that include remote community engaged learning (CEL) opportunities for their students.
 This funding is intended to support collaborations between UBC students and organizations located in BC communities outside of the Lower Mainland, and other urban centres across the Province.

-Faculty members are invited to apply online for up to $5,000 per course for the 2017/2018 academic year.
+Faculty members are invited to apply for up to $5,000 per course for the 2018/2019 academic year.
 The funding is intended to cover:

 - Student travel to remote locations